 TUNE is just such a great partner.
 And in terms of understanding my app users, what I look for a lot is my organics and really understanding how the halo effect from paid to organic is playing out for me.
 A lot of people just go directly to the app store and type in Staples.
 So understanding the behavior of my organic users versus my paid users is what’s very helpful for me in terms of understanding how I can prioritize, be it app stop optimization or do more paid acquisition.
 That’s the way I use TUNE probably the most.

-What results have you seen to using TUNE?
+What results have you seen since switching to using TUNE?

 So for me, the results I’ve seen are when we look at our organics and then the halo effects I get when I run my paid campaigns, that’s the thing that has really been helpful for me to say, okay, well here’s our budget, here’s what we’re spending, we’re getting this sort of direct revenue and direct attribution, but I also see this halo effect and I can help, you know, that helps me make the case again to go back and say, it’s more than just the $30,000 I spent with X, Y, Z partner.
 It’s also that incremental lift that helps us rise in the rankings, that helps us be more discoverable.